JeffreyBenjaminBrown/hode/README.md

 Hode is an editor for higher-order data.

 There are three branches to Hode:
-The data structure, the language for talking about it, and the UI for using them.
+The RSLT data structure,
+the Hash language for describing subsets of an RSLT, and the UI, which lets you use the previous two things.
 Each branch is described in the [docs](docs) folder.

-(The UI is recommended but actually optional.
+(The UI is actually optional.
 The module [Hode.NoUI](hode/Hode/NoUI.hs) is designed to allow someone to use Hode directly from GHCI, without a UI.
-NoUI is not as complete as the UI, though -- in particular, transitivity and order are hard to deal with outside of the UI.)
+The NoUI module is not as complete as the UI, though -- in particular, transitivity and order are hard to deal with outside of the UI.)

 ## The Rslt data structure